GabbedT/ApogeoRV/Docs/specifications.md

 * Branch id
 * Compressed flag

-To speedup the recovery after a branch misprediction the fetch buffer is duplicated, so in case of a misprediction the buffer that supply the decode stage is just switched.
-This is valid only in case of a single branch, for multiple branch the cache / memory needs to be accessed.

 When an instruction on the head is supplied to the decode stage, the tail register is marked as invalid as the preceeding instruction is passed to the next register.

 A counter keeps track of the instructions in the buffer and signals if the next clock cycle the buffer will be empty.